 It’s called “Corned” Beef because corned beef brisket comes packed in a brine solution that is made with salt, and back in the day, all salt was in the form of a small kernel, also known as a “corn”.

 How to Cook Corned Beef to Make it Tender and Delish

 - Go Low and Slow: If it’s not cooked properly, brisket can be a very tough cut of meat.
-To get the best results, you will need to cook it low and slow if you are using a slow cooker or the oven.
+To get the best results, you will need to cook it at a fairly low and slow temperature if you are using a slow cooker or the oven.
 In the slow cooker, that would be on the LOW setting for several hours, and in the oven that would be at 325 degrees F. at about an hour per pound, or until very fork tender.
 A good rule of thumb for cooking corned beef in the Instant Pot is to allow 15-20 minutes of pressure time for each pound of corned beef.

-- Rest, Rest, Rest!: As with most meats, allow it to rest for a few minutes before slicing.
+- Rest, Rest, Rest!: As with most meats, allow it to rest for a several minutes after it’s cooked and before slicing.
 When you are cooking your corned beef brisket in the Instant Pot (or any electric pressure cooker), one of the most important steps is using a full Natural Release following the cooking time.
 This is where your corned beef is still going to continue to cook a little bit, but mainly the corned beef brisket has a chance to relax and rest at this point, allowing all the protein fibers to mellow out and be super tender when you slice it.
 Please don’t skip this step – it’s SO, SO IMPORTANT!!